Studying Sonar Systems on a Component Level

-If we open the solved Tonpilz Piezo Transducer model from the Model Gallery, we can study the performance of a transducer with a bolt that is not pre-stressed.
+If we open the solved Tonpilz Piezo Transducer model from the Application Gallery, we can study the performance of a transducer with a bolt that is not prestressed.
 Below, you can see four of the most important plots.

-The sensitivity, or rather the TVR (Transmitting Voltage Response), of the transducer plotted between 1 and 40 kHz.
+The sensitivity, or rather the transmitting voltage response (TVR), of the transducer plotted between 1 and 40 kHz.

 The transducer directivity (depicted as a 3D polar plot) evaluated at a distance of 10 m in front of the transducer for all the modeled frequencies.
 The normalized directivity is shown in the figure below.

 Here, the spatial sensitivity of the transducer is depicted in the xz-plane at a distance of 10 m.
 The patterns are normalized to 0 dB in front.
 Evaluating this data at any desired distance is a simple postprocessing task.
-Based on the far-field data, you can also readily calculate the directivity index (DI).
+Based on the far-field data, you can also readily calculate the DI.
 This is done in the model.

 Specific acoustic impedance at the surface of the transducer.

 From plotting the results, we can conclude that the transducer is very versatile.
-That is because we can control its directivity (varying the direct index from -7 dB to +8 db) given that the TVR is almost constant in the frequency range of 10 to 30 kHz.
+That is because we can control its directivity (varying the direct index from -4 to 11 dB) given that the TVR is almost constant in the frequency range of 10 to 30 kHz.